grantrzchan/Django_REST_B/README.md

-# Basic REST API Example in Python using the Django and Django REST framework
+# Basic REST API Example in Python using the Django and Django REST frameworks